agencyenterprise/point-sdk-capacitor/docs/PointHealthKit.md

 }
 ```

-You can also setup a background query for just a specific `HealthQueryType`.
+You can also setup a background query for just a specific type.

 ```typescript
 async setupStepCountBackgroundQuery() {